Divesh-Otwani/type-verified-concurrent-linkedlist/README.md

 case class LTEZero[A <: Nat]() extends LTENat[Z, A]
 case class LTESucc[A <: Nat, B <: Nat](x: LTENat[A, B])
     extends LTENat[S[A], S[B]]
+/*
+These last 4 lines allow us to build a proof of any less than relationship.
+Each object of some type corresponds to a proof of a less than relationship (the curry howard correspondence, informally).
+*/

 sealed trait NodeMsg[N <: Nat] // node is val indexed case class Insert[A <: Nat, N <: Nat, P <: Nat]